-B. The following Public Companies in which I am a Director and holds along with my Relatives (Schedule) more than 2% of paid up share capital as on the end of this financial year:
+The following Public Companies in which I am a Director and holds along with my Relatives (Schedule) more than 2% of paid up share capital as on the end of this financial year:

-Name of the Public Companies holding more than 2% of paid up share capital Shareholding Date on which Interest or Concern arose/changed
+Sr. Name of the Public Companies holding more Shareholding Date on which Interest or No. than 2% of paid up share capital Shareholding Concern arose/changed

-C. The Following are the Bodies Corporate whose Board of Directors, Managing Director or Manager is accustomed to act in accordance with any advice, directions or instructions:
+The Following are the Bodies Corporate whose Board of Directors, Managing Director or Manager is accustomed to act in accordance with any advice, directions or instructions:

-Sr. Name of the Body Corporate No. .
-Name of the Body Corporate
+Name of the Body Corporate No.

+Sr.

-D. I am accustomed to act on the advice, directions or instructions of the following persons (other than advice, directions or instructions obtained in professional capacity).
+instructions obtained in professional capacity).
+D. I am accustomed to act on the advice, directions or instructions of the following persons (other than advice, directions or